A 60-gallon air compressor is a heavy-duty, industrial tool that can be utilized in a number of on-site tasks.

 The PowerMate Vx features a durable cast iron twin cylinder pump, a 240-volt induction motor, a balanced flywheel and a whopping 155 PSI maximum.
-This machine is one of the best 60 gallon air compressor for someone at home or working on a farm that needs power and efficiency.
+This machine is one of the highest quality 60 gallon air compressor for someone at home or working on a farm that needs power and efficiency.
 Synthetic oil is included with this compressor to ensure a long life and excellent performance.

 PowerMate has long been known for having affordable pricing on their compressors, and this is no exception.
 Often, the PowerMate brand is the choice for those who rebuild and design cars for a living or for fun as they are long-lasting and powerful.